Edie Clark

-Edythe ("Edie") Sterling Clark is an American nonfiction author who lives in the Monadnock Region of New Hampshire.
-She is known for her writings with Yankee magazine, and books on New England life.
+Edythe ("Edie") Sterling Clark (December 10, 1948 – July 7, 2024) was an American nonfiction author who lived in the Monadnock Region of New Hampshire.
+She was known for her writings with Yankee magazine and books on New England life.

 Early life

-Clark was born in Summit, New Jersey, and graduated from Beaver College, now known as Arcadia University.
+Clark was born in Summit, New Jersey, and attended Gill St. Bernard's School, graduating in 1966.
+She graduated from Beaver College, now known as Arcadia University.
 In 1973 she and her first husband moved to New Hampshire, as a part of the country life movement.